PaulKinlan/paul.kinlan.me/content/2015-07-31-slicing-the-web.markdown

 ---
+date: 2015-08-03
+description: What are the properties that make the web the web?
+How can we keep differentiating from native to stay relevant in a mobile world?
+image_header: /images/slice.jpg
 slug: slice-the-web
-date: 2015-08-03
+summary: 'This post discusses SLICE, a useful acronym summarizing the web''s key strengths:
+  Secure, Linkable, Indexable, Composable, and Ephemeral.
+I explore each attribute, examining current challenges and potential future developments.
+Security needs to maintain sandboxing and improve user control over permissions for advanced APIs like Bluetooth.
+Linking should evolve to better connect content, sites, apps, and native experiences, addressing areas like deep linking into media and real-world objects through the Physical Web.
+Indexability must improve for web apps and IoT devices, describing functionalities akin to Web Intents.
+Composability should promote interoperability and client-side delegation through reusable components.
+Finally, ephemerality should leverage Service Workers for optional installability.
+I also reflect on how native platforms are adopting SLICE principles to strengthen native apps and encourage discussion on the web''s future.'
+tags:
+- web
+- native
+- SLICE
+- security
+- linking
+- indexability
+- composability
+- ephemerality
+- performance
+- browsers
+- headless web
+- service worker
+- physical web
+- web intents
+- IoT
-title: "SLICE: The Web"
+title: 'SLICE: The Web'
-description: "What are the properties that make the web the web?
-How can we keep differentiating from native to stay relevant in a mobile world?"
-tags: ["headless", "slice", 'headless chrome', 'the headless web']
-image_header: "/images/slice.jpg"

 ---

 There have been a lot of conversation about all the issues of the web over the